-The diagnostic and treatment considerations described earlier for osteoporosis of pregnancy also apply to women who are lactating (76).
-Case series have revealed that a spontaneous 20-70% increase in bone density occurs in women who fractured while breastfeeding (224).
-Therefore, pharmacological therapy may be best avoided for 12 to 18 months to determine the extent of spontaneous recovery, and then decide if additional treatment is necessary (76).
-The mechanism through which post-weaning recovery occurs is not established, but it a theoretical concern is that anti-remodeling agents such as bisphosphonates or denosumab might blunt spontaneous recovery since they suppress bone formation.
+The diagnostic and treatment considerations described earlier for osteoporosis of pregnancy also apply to women who are lactating (79).
+Case series have revealed that a spontaneous 20-70% increase in bone density occurs in women who fractured while breastfeeding (1,79,80,85,86,104-112).
+Therefore, pharmacological therapy may be best avoided for 12 to 18 months to determine the extent of spontaneous recovery, and then decide if additional treatment is necessary (79,86).
+The extent of spontaneous recovery of lumbar spine aBMD at 12-18 months should be assessed by DXA.
+As noted in the pregnancy section, HR-pQCT will underestimate the extent of recovery at this early stage unless the parameters are adjusted to detect under-mineralized bone and osteoid.

+The mechanism through which post-weaning recovery occurs is not established, but a theoretical concern is that anti-remodeling agents such as bisphosphonates or denosumab might blunt spontaneous recovery since they suppress bone formation.
 Furthermore, none of the available pharmacotherapies are indicated for use in premenopausal women, and especially not in women who continue to breastfeed.
-Individual case reports have described marked increases in bone mass in association with pharmacotherapy use after lactation, but in each of these cases the magnitude of increases were in keeping with that achieved through spontaneous recovery.
-Consequently, it is unclear whether early use of pharmacotherapy after lactationinduced bone loss achieved any added benefit.
+As noted in the earlier section on osteoporosis associated with pregnancy, individual case reports and series have described marked increases in bone mass in association with pharmacotherapy use after lactation, but in each of these cases the magnitude of increases were in keeping with that achieved through spontaneous recovery (86).
+A few reports compared to women treated with vitamin D and calcium alone. and there was no difference in the final aBMD achieved with pharmacotherapy (usually teriparatide bisphosphonates) vs. spontaneous recovery or (83,109,119,120).
+One large case series of 107 women found that subsequent fractures were twice as likely to occur in women who had received pharmacotherapy, which suggests that pharmacotherapy may lead to weaker bone (109).
+Consequently, it is unclear whether early use of pharmacotherapy after lactation-induced bone loss achieved any added benefit.